 Well, although you can find great freeride trails all over, the North Shore in Vancouver, British Colombia is accredited as the birthplace for this activity.

 The North Shore refers to Cypress Mountain, Mount Seymour, and Mt.
 Fromme, the three mountains across the Burrard Inlet.
-These mountains have some of the first trails to have teeter totters, skinny bridges, and other manmade obstacles added to them.
+These mountains have some of the first trails to have teetered totters, skinny bridges, and other man-made obstacles added to them.